-In this podcast, I continue our rapid review series for the USMLE Step 2CK/3 exams with a discussion of a host of vignettes that classically confuse medical students.
+In this short podcast, I continue our rapid review series for the USMLE Step 2/3 exams with a discussion of HY genetic defects and joint pathologies that often show up on these tests.

 In this podcast, I continue our pulm review with a detailed discussion of ventilation and perfusion related ideas.

 In this podcast, we continue our discussion on pulmonology.
 As a pro-tip, the stuff covered here is floridly HY for all the USMLE exams (and the peds shelf).
 Make sure you understand the physiology discussed in this podcast.